pantprakhardev/test-abap-cloud-project/README.md

 - **CASE expression** — Derives a readable `BookingStatus` (e.g. `'Booked'`, `'Not Booked'`) from the raw `BookingStatus` code
 - **`define root view entity`** — Modern ABAP Cloud compliant syntax; replaces classic `define view` and no longer requires `@AbapCatalog.sqlViewName` annotation
+- **UI Annotations** — Defines how the data is rendered and interacted with in Fiori Elements
+- **Projection View** — `AS PROJECTION ON` represents how the data is exposed for consumption
+- **Service Definition** — Exposes the projection view as an OData entity set
+- **Service Binding** — Connects a service definition to a concrete runtime protocol & enables actual consumption by UIs or external clients
 ---

 ## How to Run